zio/zio/docs/datatypes/contextual/zlayer.md

 `ZLayer` relies on the powerful `ZManaged` data type and this makes this process extremely simple.

-We can lift any `ZManaged` to `ZLayer` by providing a managed resource to the `ZIO.fromManaged` constructor:
+We can lift any `ZManaged` to `ZLayer` by providing a managed resource to the `ZLayer.fromManaged` constructor:

 ```scala mdoc:invisible
 import scala.io.BufferedSource